changliao1025/pyflowline/README.md

 # Installation
-The full deployment of PyFlowline is still under development.
-It can be installed through either Pythin PyPI or the Conda system, which is recommended because of the dependency packages.

-As of right now, you can install PyFlowline using the following steps:
+As of right now, the easiest way you can install PyFlowline is through the Conda platform:

-1. install the dependency packages through Conda

-2. install PyFlowline through the PyPI: pip install pyflowline
+1. install the package from the conda forge channel conda install -c conda-forge pyflowline

-3. (Optional) Install the Python JupterNote to run this tutorial.

 # Usage
 We use the notebook.py example file under the the notebook directory to showcase the model workflow.